Avita Medical

-Avita Medical is a clinical and commercial company developing and marketing a range of respiratory and regenerative products.
+Avita Medical is a clinical and commercial company developing and marketing a range regenerative medicine products.
 The first regenerative medicine product brought to the market by Avita Medical was ReCell spray-on skin for the treatment of burns.
 The two latest products are ReNovaCell, for Aesthetics and Plastic applications including skin trauma, and ReGenerCell for the treatment of chronic wounds.
 The Avita Medical regenerative product range is currently marketed in Europe, the Middle East, Africa (EMEA) and Australia.

 Company history

 Originally named "Clinical Cell Culture" and listed on the ASX under the symbol "C3", the company restructured under the name "Avita Medical" in June 2008.
 In 2015, the company conducted a strategic divestment of its respiratory business, including the Breath-a-Tech and Funhaler products, to support focus on its regenerative products.

 Avita Medical is traded both on the Australian stock market under the ticker symbol AVH and on the American OTC stock market under the ticker symbol AVMXY.